This subject is part of the Faculty of Arts and Creative Technologies

 You will be assessed:

-• By yourself – Track your practical progress using learning objectives producing strengths and target – reflection (module 1)
+• Pupil – Track their progress using practical skills relating to their own strengths and target – reflection

 Food and Nutrition full Scheme of Work - Year 9